 Marcie is a former high school teacher and district administrative staffer with extensive experience in federal programs and title funding.
 She currently serves on the Southern Crescent Technical College Culinary Arts Board and is the former president of the Pike County FFA Alumni.
 She is a longstanding resident of Pike County.

-Allen Edwards is a local businessman that has been a resident of Pike County for 17 years.
-He is married to Kelley Cochran Edwards, a certified teacher that grew up in the Pike County School system.
+Allen Edwards is a local businessman that has been a resident of Pike County since 1999.
+He is married to Kelley Cochran Edwards, a certified teacher who grew up in the Pike County School system.
 Today, Allen is President of Personnel Options, a HR Firm with ~5,500 employees.
 He is also the co-owner of a local fitness center.

 Floyd is a resident and 1986 graduate of Pike County Schools.
 His professional career includes 21 years of US Navy education and training.
 He is also a graduate of Point University where he earned a Bachelor of Science degree in Human Relations.
 Floyd and his wife Cindy are the parents of 3 daughters, all of whom attended PC Schools.

 Emily O’Steen is a lifelong resident of Pike County who has served as the District 3 board member for four years now.
-She graduated from Pike County High School in 1994 and returned as a Fifth grade teacher after graduating college from Mercer University.
-She taught in Pike County for nine years and now teaches at the Georgia Cyber Academy.
+She graduated from Pike County High School in 1994 and returned as a Fifth Grade teacher after graduating from Mercer University.
+She taught in Pike County for nine years and is currently a realtor at McLeRoy Realty Associates, Inc.